 Tang Hoon Soup

 Tang hoon (cellophane noodles/mung bean vermicelli/glass noodles/dong fen/冬粉) is one of my favourite Chinese noodles.
-I love cooking with tang hoon not just for its lovely texture, but also for its ease of storage (it is sold in the dried form) and cooking (no need to pre-blanch).
+I love cooking with tang hoon not just for its lovely chewy texture, but also for its ease of storage (it is sold in the dried form) and cooking.
+Being neutral in taste, it also absorbs the delicious broth the soup it is cooked in.
+In this homely tang hoon soup, I am using home-made ikan bilis broth.

 Stay in touch on Instagram